-We aim to send every young person into the world able and qualified to play their full part in it.
-This means that we want students to develop the skills, knowledge and attributes to thrive and flourish in their school years and beyond.
+We aim to send every young person into the world able and qualified to play their full part in it through an ambitious, creative and innovative curriculum which empowers students with the skills, knowledge and attributes to allow them to thrive and flourish in their school years and beyond.

-Our intent is that every pupil leaves our school confident and competent to deal with any mathematical problem they may face in their lives and future careers.
+It is our intention that every pupil leaves school confident and competent to deal with any mathematical problem they may face in their lives and future careers.
 This is achieved through promoting pupils to; be resilient in their approach, take risks to deepen their knowledge, forge valuable working relationships and take responsibility for and enjoy their learning.
-We aim to push pupils to be the best mathematicians by building up their skills base and maximising their attainment and understanding in mathematics at whichever stage that may be
+We aim to push pupils to be the best mathematicians by building up their skills base and maximising their attainment and understanding in mathematics at whichever stage that may be.

 How we intend to remove barriers